 The production process

 Step 1:

-A balanced clay blend is created from various natural raw materials without artificial additives.
-Purely mineral, organic, and regionally sourced.
-The recipe has been refined over the years.
+A balanced clay mixture without artificial additives is made from various natural raw materials.
+Purely mineral, organic, regional.
+The recipe has been refined over many years.

 Step 2:

-To remove air bubbles and create a even and stable mass, the mixed clay is pressed, displacing the remaining water.
-This is a crucial step for the final quality of the product.
+To remove air bubbles and create a uniform, stable mass, the mixed clay is pressed and the remaining water is displaced.
+A crucial step for the later quality of the product.

 Step 3:

-The pressed clay is then cut into blocks.
-This creates the raw material for all subsequent steps.
+Next, the pressed clay is cut into blocks.
+This creates the raw material for all further work steps.
 Each block is ready to be shaped into something new.

 2. Forms

-The blocks are shaped by hand on a potter's wheel or using a casting process.
-Each product is created individually with a steady hand, a trained eye, and a feel for the material.
-Small variations in the finished product are unavoidable with genuine handcrafting: they make each piece unique.
+On the potter's wheel or in the casting process, the blocks are shaped by hand.
+Each product is created individually with a steady hand, trained eye, and a feel for the material.
+The small differences in the result are unavoidable in genuine handcrafted work: they make each piece unique.

 3. Drying

-The freshly formed pieces rest for several days to allow any residual moisture to slowly escape.
-This is the only way to ensure the material remains stable and stress-free for the subsequent process.
+The freshly shaped pieces rest for several days to allow the residual moisture to slowly escape.
+Only in this way does the material remain stable and free of stress for the further process.

-The bisque firing process lasts between 24 hours and five days, depending on the shape and size.
-At temperatures of up to 1000 °C, the product becomes resistant, but is not yet finished; it is ready for glazing.
+The so-called bisque firing lasts between 24 hours and five days, depending on the shape and size.
+At temperatures of up to 1000 °C, the product becomes durable.
+Now the good piece is ready for glazing.

 Each glaze is carefully developed and mixed by hand in the monastery itself.
-This practice has a long tradition: Decades ago, the Taizé brothers began experimenting with natural resources such as leaves and wood from the nearby forest to create colors and surfaces that harmonize with Taizé's surroundings.
+This practice has a long tradition: decades ago, the brothers of Taizé began experimenting with natural resources such as leaves and woods from the nearby forest to create colors and surfaces that harmonize with the surroundings of Taizé.
+Today, the glazes are made from natural minerals.

 6. Glazing

-Our glazes consist exclusively of mineral components – completely free of synthetic additives, microplastics, or heavy metals.
-They are completely food-safe, robust, and durable.
-Each glaze reveals its full effect only after the high firing: sometimes glossy and deep, sometimes matte and earthy – but always vibrant and harmonious.
+Our glazes consist exclusively of mineral components and contain no artificial additives, microplastics, or heavy metals.
+They are completely food-safe, durable, and long-lasting.
+Each glaze reveals its effect only after the high-temperature firing: sometimes glossy and deep, sometimes matte and earthy, but always lively and harmonious.

-In the final step, the product is fired at up to 1280°C for around 12 hours.
-The glaze fuses with the body, creating a dense, food-safe surface with a glossy or satin finish.
+I am the Omega (Ω).
+In the final step, the product is fired at up to 1280 °C for about 12 hours.
+The glaze fuses with the body, making the surface dense, food-safe, and glossy or satin matte.
 A finished piece full of craftsmanship, history, and soul.

+The production process